warewulf/warewulf-web-old/docs/enchiridion/introduction.md

 With this architecture, Warewulf combines the best of High Performance Computing (HPC), Cloud, Hyperscale, and Enterprise deployment principals to create and maintain large scalable stateless clusters.

-While Warewulf's roots are in HPC, it has been used for many different types of tasks and use-cases.
+While Warewulf's roots are in HPC, it has been used for many different types of tasks and use cases.
 Everything from clustered web servers, to rendering farms, and even Kubernetes and cloud deployments, Warewulf brings benefit in experience of general operating system management at scale.

 ## Features